raspberrypilearning/getting-started-with-guis/worksheet.md

     ![Display my name](images/display-my-name.png)

-    You have now experienced the basis of how the event loop works.
+    You have now experienced the basis for how the event loop works.
 The GUI waits for an event (in this case, you clicking on the button) and it calls a function in response to the event.
 This function may contain code to change something on the GUI, and if so, the display is updated accordingly.

 ## Slider widget

-A slider lets users move within a range of values easily, rather like moving a volume switch up or down.
+A **slider** lets users move within a range of values easily, rather like moving a volume control up or down.

 1. Before the code which creates the GUI app, write a function which will be called when the slider is moved.